 The three masted schooner Lumberman

-"Despite the intentions of an enterprising Racine tugboat operator, Edward Gillan, the Lumberman
+Despite the intentions of a Racine tugboat operator, Edward Gillan, the Lumberman

 was never salvaged.
 At the end of June 1893, Gillen removed Lumberman's

 spars, which were a hazard to navigation, but left the hull undisturbed.
 By late August, the Lumberman